This week is a guest presentation from Judy Dirks about meditation practices.

 Social workers value the importance of human relationships.
 Social workers understand theories of human behavior and person-in-environment and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including individuals, families, groups, organizations, and communities.
 Social workers are self-reflective and understand how bias, power, and privilege as well as their personal values and personal experiences may affect their ability to engage effectively with diverse clients and constituencies.
 Social workers use the principles of interprofessional collaboration to facilitate engagement with clients, constituencies, and other professionals as appropriate.

 a. apply knowledge of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, to engage with clients and constituencies; and

 b. use empathy, reflection, and interpersonal skills to engage in culturally responsive practice with clients and constituencies. (p.
 11)

 The following are the instructions for this assignment:

 Success: Each student will submit a video of themselves that demonstrates their use of interviewing skills.
 Grades will be based on the Engagement Practice Behaviors Rubric, which evaluates students based on the CSWE competency six.
-In addition, the Engagement and Micro Skills Role-Play Rubric evaluates students regarding the actual role-play video looking at content, organization, and skills.
-Feedback from the instructor will be completed no later than final Grades which are due Wednesday 12/14/22 at 5:00 PM.
+Feedback from the instructor will be completed no later than final Grades, due Wednesday 12/13/23 at 5:00 PM.

 Heritage University’s social work program selects assignments across the curriculum for students to demonstrate each of the practice behaviors defined by the CSWE to act as key assignments.
 These assignments are submitted to Heritage’s online portfolio, Anthology Portfolio, and given to all students at each site using the same grading rubric.
 Student scores help provide data for faculty to self-evaluate the program. ↩